- Account rates

-Fifty years ago a few astute people at Hewlett-Packard and Tektronix had a vision to strengthen financial futures.
-They saw the potential of uniting human dedication and technological innovation for a greater good.
-That’s the heart of First Tech Federal Credit Union.
-What First Tech founders recognized many years ago still holds true today.
-People within technology-driven companies are wired differently.
-Their passion for innovation has revolutionized the world, and they’re making tomorrow’s dreams a reality today.
-From very early on, technical innovation was used and resulted in First Tech’s motto of “Think Forward.”
-They were one of the first in the banking industry that began using computers for online data processing.
-By 1979,(then: Tektronix) Employees Federal Credit Union had begun the use of ATMs.
 In 1985, the credit union unveiled Call 24 which allowed members to check balances and transfer funds by phone.
 Unlike a traditional bank, First Tech is governed by a 100% volunteer Board of Directors comprised of First Tech members.
-They offer branches and ATMs located in 11 different states and 1 in Puerto Rico.
+They offer branches and ATMs located in 11 different states and one in Puerto Rico.
 Today, First Tech is nearly 350,000 members strong and serves employees of the world’s most forward-thinking companies, including HP, Microsoft, Agilent Technologies, Amazon, Cisco and many more.

-First Tech Federal Credit Union has really great rates compared to many other credit unions in the area.
-They offer free checking and savings accounts as well as Dividend Checking accounts and Care Free savings that offer returns for checking up to 1.57% and carefree savings starting at .10%.
+First Tech Federal Credit Union has good compared to some other credit unions in the area.
+They offer free checking and savings accounts as well as Dividend Checking accounts and Care Free savings.

 - 12 debit card purchases, one direct deposit or ACH withdrawal and receipt of electronic statements.

 There are only a few things that stand out as not so great about First Tech Federal Credit union.
-The first thing is that while they are located in 11 states, many of states located further East are actually limited in branch access unless you live in Washington, Oregon, Colorado, or California there is only access to one or two branches.
+The first thing is that while they are located in 11 states, many of states located further East are actually limited in branch access unless you live in Washington, Oregon, Colorado, or California.

-Secondly, and this is just being picky, a Credit Union that Services customers that work in developing software and technologies should have a little better quality apps to offer and more state of the art type of online banking software.
-Their android app rated well with a 3.5, while the apple app is barely rated at a 2.5.
-Their online banking and apps aren’t really anything super special.
-They are just same old run of the mill same abilities like other banks and Credit Unions.
+Secondly, and this is just being picky, a credit union that services customers that work in developing software and technologies should have a little better quality apps to offer and more state-of-the-art type of online banking software.
+Their Android app rated well with a 3.5, while the Apple app is barely rated at a 2.5.
+Their online banking and apps aren’t really anything special.
+They are just same old run-of-the-mill same abilities like other banks and credit Unions.